jean1591/dvf_etl/README.md

 ## Usage
-To download data from 2019:
+To run script with data from 2019:
 `sh main.sh -y 2019`

 **Note:**